Airedale General Hospital: History

 In 1989, Airedale was the hospital that Tony Bland, the 96th and final Hillsborough disaster victim, was transferred to.
-Mr Bland was in a Persistent vegetative state (PVS) after being crushed at Hillsborough.
-His parents successfully applied to the High Court to cease his feeding and allow him to die, which he did on 3 July 1993.
+Mr Bland was in a persistent vegetative state (PVS) after being crushed at Hillsborough.
+His parents successfully applied to the High Court to cease his feeding and allow him to die, which he did on 3 March 1993.
 The hospital was the scene of demonstrations by pro-life campaigners during this time.

-In September 2021, the hospital acquired a British Rail Class 144 "Pacer" train carriage after it won a competition by the Department for Transport.
+In September 2021, the hospital acquired a British Rail Class 144 "Pacer" train carriage after Airedale Hospital and Community Charity, the official charity for Airedale NHS Foundation Trust, won a competition by the Department for Transport.
 It plans to use the vehicle as a non-clinical communal space.